 So this year I’m doing it well in advance.
 Probably not good enough in advance for some, but well enough in advance for me.
 We’ll be eating Thanksgiving stuff a week early while I go through my posts.
 Such is the life of a food blogger!

 Puree the carrots with some melted butter until smooth then toss in the rest of the ingredients.
 It’s as simple as that.
-The time consuming part is waiting for it to rise in the oven.
+The time-consuming part is waiting for it to rise in the oven.

-Also feel free to double the portions for more.
+Also, feel free to double the portions for more.
 This should yield about four servings but with how delicious it is, you might want to make plans for more, just in case.
 I don’t normally like carrots, but I love this.
 I’m guessing other carrot haters might too.
 Pretty sure my mother-in-law doubled the portions when we made it together but we did have plenty of leftovers.
-And since leftovers is one of the things to look forward to, double it up!
+And since leftovers are one of the things to look forward to, double it up!

 I used a 1 1/2 quart casserole dish which might have been a little too big for four servings but you could also serve these in individual ramekins which will look tons cuter.

 The souffle will rise beautifully in the oven and shrink once it has time to cool down.
 This is normal.
 I waited for it to cool down before taking pics which I regret now.
 Lesson learned.
-So plan your souffle to be served immediately in all it’s puffed up majestic glory!
+So plan your souffle to be served immediately in all its puffed-up majestic glory!

 Here’s what it looks like after it’s been reheated.
 I actually liked the crunchy and caramelized edges but that’s me.
 I suppose this technically means you can make these ahead of time and freeze them, then puff them up again but keep in mind that the first puff is the puffiest!